-The competition was made possible by the support of the Hewlett Foundation, Symantec, and Columbia School of International and Public Affairs.
-Delta Risk assisted the Cyber Statecraft Initiative in developing the competition scenario, and CrowdStrike provided prizes for the finalist teams.
-The venue for the competition was provided by the American University’s Washington College of Law and School of International Service.
+The competition was made possible through the generous support of Leidos, FireEye, and Symantec.
+The venue for the competition was provided by American University’s School of International Service.
 Additionally, Baker & McKenzie LLP generously hosted an evening reception and awards ceremony in their offices overlooking the White House and the National Mall, providing the participants a unique opportunity to engage with the judges and observers in the heart of Washington.

 The Cyber 9/12 Student Challenge remains the only major student competition devoted to national security policy recommendations for responses during a major cyber incident.
 It engages students with a group of senior-level cybersecurity practitioners acting as judges, representing various sectors including government, finance, telecom, and the press.

 Part interactive learning experience and part competitive scenario exercise, the Cyber 9/12 Student Challenge gives students interested in cyber conflict policy an opportunity to interact with expert mentors, judges, and cyber professionals while developing valuable skills in policy analysis and presentation.